sebanc/brunch/BUILDING.md

 The source directory is composed of:
 - the build.sh script used to build the framework,
-- the Brunch Linux kernel based on ChromiumOS release including specific ChromeOS and surface devices patches (in the kernel directory),
+- Different Brunch Linux kernels based on ChromiumOS release including specific ChromeOS and surface devices patches (in the kernels directory),
-- An "efi-mods" folder containing shim and GRUB (both issued from Fedora) and the specific GRUB config,
+- An "efi-partition" folder containing shim and GRUB and the specific GRUB config,
-- A "firmware-mods" directory to include firmware files which are not available in the mainline kernel firmware git (the mainline kernel firmware files are downloaded during the build process),
+- An "extra-firmwares" directory to include firmware files which are not available in the mainline kernel firmware git (the mainline kernel firmware files are downloaded during the build process),
 - A script folder which contains sub-scripts used during the build process and the Brunch initramfs script,
 - A patches folder which contains the patches which will be applied by the initramfs to the ChromeOS rootfs,
-- An "alsa-ucm-mods" folder which contains common alsa ucm files for better sound support.
+- An "alsa-ucm-conf" folder which contains common alsa ucm files for better sound support.
+- A few additional binaries in the "packages" folder.

-The build script will copy the rootfs from a ChromeOS recovery image, chroot into it, and install the Chromebrew framework in order to:
+The build script will copy the rootfs from a ChromeOS recovery image, chroot into it, and install the brunch toolchain in order to:
-- download from git and build the swtpm and its dependencies. (stored in ROOTC image),
-- download and install the standard mainline kernel firmware files. (stored in ROOTC image),
-- build busybox from its git and create the initramfs. (stored in ROOTC image),
+- build a few programs (notably efibootmgr, swtpm, nano)
 - copy all added alsa ucm files, firmware files and patches. (stored in ROOTC image),
 - copy the install script which will be used to create the ChromeOS image (chromeos-install.sh),
-- create a ChromeOS partition table with an added 1GB ROOTC partition (maingpt.img file),
 - create the ROOTC partition image,
 - create 2 different efi partitions ("efi_secure.img" with secure boot support and "efi_legacy.img" for older devices).